 Professional tutors are verified by italki, and tend to charge higher rates per hour.
 They have either a university degree in education or professional teaching experience.

 Community teachers are either native speakers or know their language at an advanced level.

 When you’re finding a tutor, you can click on their profile to see their full details.
 These include the number of students and lessons taught, teaching time on italki, a personal bio, teaching specialties, and a review section.
 Reading previous students’ reviews is a particularly helpful way to get a sense of a tutor’s teaching style.

-To take a lesson with a teacher, you’ll first have to pay for credits that you can use on the site.
-Note that there’s a processing fee for purchasing these credits, which is slightly annoying.
+Scheduling a lesson with a teacher is pretty straightforward, but note that there’s a processing fee for purchasing a lesson, which is slightly annoying.
 However, it’s easy to try out new teachers on italki, as most teachers offer a 30-minute trial class at a discounted rate.

 How languages are taught with Preply

-Preply’s initial focus was to provide online SAT and ACT tutoring services, but it’s now expanded to focus more on language learning.
-You can find more than 25,000 teachers on the site, covering 27 different languages.
+Preply’s initial focus was to provide online SAT and ACT tutoring services, but it has expanded to focus more on language learning.
+You can find more than 32,000 teachers on the site, covering 50+ different languages.

-To find a teacher on Preply, you’ll be able to search for what you’re after and view basic profile details at a glance.
-Clicking on a teacher’s profile brings up more info, including a short bio, and an introduction video, which gives you an idea of a teacher’s personality, as well as their accent, “teaching voice” and the equipment they’re working with.
+To find a teacher on Preply, you can search for a teacher specializing in the language you want, and then view basic profile details at a glance.
+Clicking on a teacher’s profile brings up more info, including a short bio and an introduction video, which gives you an idea of a teacher’s personality, as well as their accent, “teaching voice” and the equipment they’re working with.

 How languages are taught with Verbling